michaeab/michaeab.github.com/publications.md

 ## Publications
 † Equal Contribution
 1. **Barnett, M.A.**, Aguirre, G.K., Brainard, D.H.
-A Quadratic Model Captures the Human V1 Response to Variations in Chromatic Direction and Contrast (Submitted) <a href="https://www.biorxiv.org/content/10.1101/2020.12.03.410506v1.abstract">bioRxiv</a>.
+A Quadratic Model Captures the Human V1 Response to Variations in Chromatic Direction and Contrast (2021) <a href="https://elifesciences.org/articles/65590">eLife</a>.

 1. Natu, V.S., Arcaro, M.J., **Barnett, M.A.**, Gomez, J., Livingstone, M., Grill-Spector, K., & Weiner, K.S.
 Sulcal Depth in the Medial Ventral Temporal Cortex Predicts the Location of a Place-Selective Region in Macaques, Children, and Adults.
 Cerebral Cortex, 2021.